eleev/uicollectionview-layouts-kit/README.md

 # 📚 Contents

 ## Vertical Snap
-Is a custom flow layout that adds `snapping` behaviour to `single column` collection view.
+Is a custom flow layout that adds `snapping` behavior to `single column` collection view.
 Supports both `portrait` and `landscape` layouts. `Landscape` layout changes the number of `columns` to `two` - in order to more ergonomically fill in the horizontal space.

 ### Portrait